-The Cordelia Fire Protection District is comprised of 56 square miles of topography ranging from the Suisun Marsh, the mountain range separating Napa and Solano Counties and the Suisun Valley.
-These areas present unique fire prevention opportunities, and one of the most challenging area’s is the Green Valley and Rockville Hills regions.
+The Cordelia Fire Protection District is comprised of 56 square miles of topography ranging from the Suisun Marsh to the mountain range separating Napa and Solano Counties and the Suisun Valley.
+These areas present unique fire prevention challenges.
+One of the most challenging areas is the Green Valley and Rockville Hills regions.

-In order to ensure responders are able to provide the fast and effective service, we have developed a list of recommendations for property owners in the region :
+In order to ensure responders are able to provide fast and effective service, we have developed a list of recommendations for property owners in the region :

 - Maintain vegetation abatement along the entire driveways length